timcombs/http-single-resource/README.md

 ### How To Use Codebase
   - This module uses Node, npm and the following modules:
-    - net module from node, sander, http, url
+    - net module from node, sander, http, path
-    - eslint, mocha, chai for testing
+    - eslint, mocha, chai, chai-http for testing
   - Make sure to run npm install from the directory root to install dependencies
   - Please refer to the package.json for more info